 CCE points are generally allocated on the basis of one point per hour of training, study and/or professional development as accredited by the Board of the AICM.

-To obtain CCE status eligibale candidates will sit an on-line exam held over a three day period in September and again in March.
+Candidates sit an on-line exam held over a three day period in September and again in March.
 The exam comprises ten true / false questions, ten multiple choice and ten short answer questions which cover the fundamentals of credit management.

 On successful completion of the on-line exam candidates will be required to submit a written essay on a given credit topic.
 The candidate will have 5 months to complete the essay.